ganeti/ganeti/doc/design-shared-storage.rst

   storage.
 - Introduction of a shared file storage disk template for use with networked filesystems.
-- Introduction of shared block device disk template with device adoption.
+- Introduction of a shared block device disk template with device adoption.
-- Introduction of an External Storage Interface.
+- Introduction of the External Storage Interface.

 Additionally, mid- to long-term goals include: